os-migrate/os-migrate/docs/src/user/walkthrough.rst

 (migrating content between OpenStack tenants which are not necessarily in the same cloud).
 It’s a collection of Ansible playbooks that provide the basic functionality, but may not fit each use case out of the box.
-You can craft custom playbooks using the OS-Migrate collection pieces (roles and modules) as building blocks.
+You can craft custom playbooks using the OS Migrate collection pieces (roles and modules) as building blocks.

 Parallel cloud migration is a way to modernize an OpenStack deployment.